dechendb/dechendb/README.md

 ###

-<p align="left">I'm Dechen from NYC  (ര̀ᴗര́)و<br><br>🧬 I’m currently a Senior studying  Biology and Computer Science at Wellesley College<br><br>📚 I'm currently learning how to handle my impending future... and Deep learning and Genomics (if we're getting academic here..)<br><br>🎧 In my free time I really ♥ to dance Hip-Hop and Traditional Tibetan Dance!
+<p align="left">I'm Dechen from NYC  (ര̀ᴗര́)و<br><br>🧬 I’m currently a Senior studying  Biology and Computer Science at Wellesley College<br><br>📚 I'm currently learning how to handle my impending future... and Deep learning and Biostats (if we're getting academic here..)<br><br>🎧 In my free time I really ♥ to dance Hip-Hop and Traditional Tibetan Dance!
 I also enjoy cutting and mixing music for my dance team, and would love to learn how to properly DJ in the future.</p>

 ###